sven-gerlach/tic-tac-toe-client/README.md

 ## Deployment

-This app is deployed on AWS Amplify.
-All the deployment instructions are codified in [amplify.yml](./amplify.yml).
-A CI/CD pipeline is set up for the main branch such that any push or merge into main results in a new deployment.
-The main branch is deployed at this [URL](https://main.d2fre69usz6no8.amplifyapp.com).
+This app is deployed on [Render](https://tictactoe.sigmagamma.app).
+The accompanying API is also hosted on [Render](https://tic-tac-toe-iu10.onrender.com).

 ## Technologies Used